What is End-to-End Recruitment?

 • RPO partners should be able to offer flexible, tailored and scalable solutions.

-• They design and follow extensive methodologies to ensure hiring those people who meet the organisational needs, not just on paper, but also in practice.
+• They design and follow extensive methodologies to ensure that they hire people who meet the organisational needs, not just on paper but also in practice.

 • Having a dedicated hiring partner improves the candidate experience.